How to Prepare for Renting in Toronto | Own In Toronto

 Credit Report

 A recent copy of your credit report from Equifax or TransUnion.
-Pulling your own report does not affect your score.
-Providing it upfront shows confidence and saves the landlord from having to request access separately.
-A score of 650 or above is generally considered acceptable; 700+ is strong.
+Pulling your own report does not affect your score, and providing it upfront shows confidence and saves the landlord from requesting access separately.
+There is no legal minimum credit score for renting; a stronger credit history may make an application more competitive, but the significance of the score varies by landlord and must be considered within a lawful, non-discriminatory review of the full application.

 Rental History & References